 Loggers continued to clearcut the huge white pine and hemlock trees for lumber and for the bark, which was used to tan hides.
 During the 1860s, the second largest tannery in the United States sat on the banks of the Lehigh River at the small town of Lehigh Tannery.

 A terrible forest fire swept through the Lehigh Gorge area in 1875, burning the remaining standing timber, many sawmills, and stockpiles of lumber.
 The sawmills closed and the loggers departed.

 At the turn of the 20th century, railroads popularized the southern end of the park at a resort called Glen Onoko.
 Hotel Wahnetah boasted 47 rooms, a dance pavilion, tennis courts, fresh air, and hikes to the scenic Glen Onoko Falls.
 A fire in 1911 closed the hotel and a fire in 1917 ended the resort era.

-In the 1970s, the Commonwealth of Pennsylvania began purchasing park lands and in 1980 the land was turned over to DCNR's Bureau of State Parks.
+During the 1970s, the Commonwealth of Pennsylvania began purchasing park lands and during 1980, the land was turned over to DCNR’s Bureau of State Parks.